Molly Goddard Serves Up Bread, Wine & Lindsey Wixson

-Frothy party frocks aside, there's another reason showgoers look forward to Molly Goddard's spot on the London Fashion Week schedule: She's known for hosting the occasional feast (see the banquet from fall '17).
-And for 'fall 20, she provided the holy trifecta: wine, bread, and lashings of salted butter.
+Frothy party frocks aside, there's another reason showgoers look forward to Molly Goddard's spot on the London Fashion Week schedule: she's known for hosting the occasional feast (see the banquet of AW17), and for AW20 she provided the holy trifecta: wine, bread and lashings of salted butter.

 While the much-needed sustenance gave editors and influencers alike some respite from Storm Dennis, the collection itself was as much of a treat.
-Tulle gowns deserving of their own walk-in wardrobe were of course featured, this season in cheery daffodil yellow and punchy pillar-box red.
-But it was the playful move into a grungier aesthetic that stood out most.
+Tulle gowns deserving of their own walk-in wardrobe of course featured, this season in cheery daffodil yellow and punchy pillar-box red, but it was the playful move into a grungier aesthetic that stood out most.

 Advertisement

-Kurt Cobain-esque red and black knits were layered over foaming tiered skirts and paired with two-inch high creepers, while models were given greasy bangs that covered one eye to amp up the teen-spirit feel.
-Lindsey Wixson also starred in the show, wearing a punchy blue froufrou dress over a coral knit (complete with a supersized bow).
-After announcing her retirement at the age of 23 in 2017, we're more than happy that the American model is walking her way back into our lives.
+Kurt Cobain-esque red and black knits were layered over foaming tiered skirts and paired with two-inch high creepers, while models were given greasy fringes covering one eye to amp up the teen spirit feel.
+Lindsey Wixson also starred in the show, wearing a punchy blue froufrou dress over a coral knit (complete with supersize bow).
+After announcing her retirement aged 23 in 2017, we're more than happy that the American model is walking her way back into our lives.

 Advertisement